Azoroshi/Custom-uBlock-Origin-Filter-Lists/README.md

 # Custom-uBlock-Origin-Filter-Lists
 A collection of customized adblock filter lists.

 I did not create any of the lists these filters originated from.
+Some lists are a combination of filters I scraped from various sources along with a few custom filters I made myself.

 This is here to serve as an archive of filters which I personally use, edit, and create according to my needs.